cw-ec/reports_creation/README.md

     {
       "map_dir": "J:\\MapSeries\\Dump",
       "report_dir": "J:\\EMRP\\Work\\GAM_Reports",
-      "out_dir": ".\\test"
+      "out_dir": ".\\test",
+      "feds": [10001, 12002, 24002]
     }

-The above workflow would sort and zip all the files contained in the both the map and report directories by FED and place zipped versions of those directories in the out directory.
+The above workflow would sort and zip all the files contained in the both the map and report directories for each of the given FEDs and place zipped versions of those directories in the specified out directory.

 ## Usage